-In Backup/Restore Config function, the current configuration of the EHG7XXX industrial managed switch can be downloaded to a local computer and saved it as a backup.
+In Backup/Restore Config function, the current configuration of the EHG7XXX industrial managed switch can be downloaded to alocal computer and saved it as a backup.
 Additionally, the users can restore a previously backup configuration from a local computer to the EHG7XXX industrial managed switch.
 It will replace the current configuration.
-These backup and restore function can be done through two different protocols: HTTP or TFTP.
-Figure 2.192 depicts the Backup/Restore Configuration dropdown menu.
+These backup and restore functions can be done through two different protocols: HTTP or TFTP.
+Figure 2.196 depicts the Backup/Restore Configuration dropdown menu.